 It is important to note that Pyrex should not be placed directly on a hot stove or burner.
 Doing so can cause it to crack or break.
 Additionally, Pyrex dishes that come with plastic lids should not be used in the oven as the lids are not safe for high temperatures.

-How to defrost food in Pyrex in the fridge
+How to Reheat Food in Pyrex in the Oven

 It is best to follow these 3 steps when reheating food in Pyrex.